Abdurrahman-gurib/Abdurrahman-gurib/README.md

 With a love for problem-solving and a commitment to continuous learning, I am dedicated to expanding my skills and making a positive impact through my work.
 Let's connect, collaborate, and create something incredible together!

-My latest achievement is first runner-up on the National level in Mauritius as National Best Innovator Hall Of Fame 2023 awarded by Ministry of Information Technology, Communication and Innovation, & Mauritius Research and Innovation Council
+My latest achievement is first runner-up on the National level in Mauritius as National Best Innovator Hall Of Fame 2023 awarded by Ministry of Information Technology, Communication and Innovation, & Mauritius Research and Innovation Council.

 *   🌍  I'm based in Mauritius